abiosoft/caddyplug/README.md

 ## Caveats
 * Only works on Linux.
-* Due to limitations of Go plugins, installing Caddy with caddyplug is necessary to prevent `plugin was built with different package` errors.
+* Due to limitations of Go plugins, Caddy and plugins must be built with same Go version.
+Installing Caddy with caddyplug is recommended to ensure this.
 * Not compatible with caddyserver.com/download yet.
 Requires [`CGO_ENABLED=1`](https://github.com/golang/go/issues/19569).
 * Large Docker images.
 Multi-stage builds may help.
 * Fetches `master` of plugin repositories.